 I’ll admit, as much as I love food and cooking, I’m not much of a kitchen tool junkie.
 Set me up with the basics—a good chef’s knife, cutting board, cast iron skillet, a couple spatulas, some tongs, and one or two mixing bowls—and I’m pretty much good to go.

-To prove the point, we’ve rounded up seven of our favorite creative and unexpected ways to use a stand mixer, plus one that’s just for fun:
+To prove the point, we’ve rounded up eight of our favorite food-related creative and unexpected ways to use a stand mixer, plus one that’s just for fun:

 You’re going to want to earmark this pro-tip for the holidays, trust (and you probably wish you’d known about it for Thanksgiving).
 Because the holiday cooking season is already enough work, we recommend skipping the “I have to do it all by hand” martyr act and leaving the potato mashing to the machine.
 The resulting taters are smooth, fluffy, and, best of all, elbow grease-free.

 Most stand mixer owners are likely familiar with using the tool to whip up perfectly glossy, stiff-peaked meringue.
 Perhaps less obvious, but equally effective is to use the mixer to make blue ribbon-caliber marshmallows.
 Seriously, your hot chocolate and s’mores will thank you.